wssimms/gssquared/Docs/DevelopLog.md

 * clean up video code so we call old monochrome hires code in that mode. [ complete ]
 * Center display in window when in fullscreen mode. [ complete ]
 * Redo joystick code so it maps correctly when it comes online after emu start. (sometimes starts with Y reversed!, or not right joystick at all)
-* Decay the audio so we don't get so many annoying clicks due to OS interrupting my event loops
+* Decay the audio so we don't get so many annoying clicks due to OS interrupting my event loops [ complete ]

 That ought to be easy!